Thin Eggless Milk Crepes

 2. Step 2:

-Pour room temperature milk into a deep bowl, if it is only from the refrigerator, then you can heat it in the microwave for 15 seconds at maximum power.
-Add sugar and salt to the milk immediately, it is better not to add a lot of sugar, otherwise the pancakes will start to burn quickly.
-If they are prepared as a dessert, it is better to serve sweet additives to them, such as honey, condensed milk or jam.
+Pour room-temperature milk into a deep bowl; if it's straight from the fridge, warm it in the microwave for 15 seconds on high.
+Add the sugar and salt to the milk right away.
+It's best not to add too much sugar, or the crepes will scorch quickly.
+If you're making them for dessert, serve them with sweet toppings like honey, condensed milk, or jam instead.

 3. Step 3: